sugaryourcoffee/syc-svpro/README.md

 * Introduce _r_ and _c_ arguments to SpreadSheet#write to indicate whether the
   row and column labels should be written to the file.
 Row and column labels are written per default for compatibility reasons
+* Catch encoding errors when creating spread sheet from file

 Documentation
 =============